AfriCodeWizard/MYNZAGRIC/README_ADMIN.md

 2. Navigate to SQL Editor
 3. Copy and paste the contents of `supabase/schema.sql`
 4. Run the SQL script to create the `articles` table and RLS policies
+5. **IMPORTANT**: Also run `supabase/fix-rls-policy.sql` to add the policy that allows authenticated users to view their own articles in the admin dashboard

 ## Step 3: Create Storage Bucket